 Consider how theory is used colloquially vs its application in science.
 Theory can be used to mean an idea, but when used in science it is a well-substantiated explanation of some aspect of the natural world, based on a body of facts that have been repeatedly confirmed through observation and experiment.
 Vastly different usages, right?
 But a theist can point to a dictionary and say “see a theory is just an idea” and ignore the context.

-This erks us atheists no end, yet we seem to fall back on it when discussing things like faith, beliefs, and all sorts of philosophical concepts.
-We can’t have it both ways guys, either dictionaries are acceptable for these discussions, and we ignore the context, or we admit words are funny things and realise there might be a correct definition for the context that we ought to be using regardless of how people might actually be using them.
+This irks us atheists no end, yet we seem to fall back on it when discussing things like faith, beliefs, and all sorts of philosophical concepts.
+We can’t have it both ways folks!
+Either dictionaries are acceptable for these discussions, and we ignore the context, or we admit words are funny things and realise there might be a correct definition for the context that we ought to be using regardless of how people might actually be using them.

 Summary of Philosophy and Fallacy